-Applications will be available in the office during normal business hours or by requesting an application by telephone.
+Applications will be available at the site during normal business hours or by requesting an application by telephone.
 Each applicant must complete an application and be willing to submit to a credit history, rental history, and criminal background inquiry, as well as income and asset verifications.